-How did this project come about
+How did this project come about?

 Knoydart is a remote community.
 Part of the mainland but not connected to the road network.
 It’s either a two/three day hike in or a ferry trip from Mallaig – which itself is nearly an hour outside Fort William at the end of the road.
 Knoydart is a resourceful place, but in 2020 it became apparent that it is over reliant on the food logistics chain that flows and ends up at Mallaig – before then making an extra hop over here.
 Couple this with growing awareness of chemically grown fruit and veg and it’s negatives.
-Plus the carbon footprint of bringing produce all this way then sending the waste back over on the ferry, it wasn’t he hardest thing to see that Knodyart could benefit from locally produced, organic, healthy food.
+Plus the carbon footprint of bringing produce all this way then sending the waste back over on the ferry, it wasn’t the hardest thing to see that Knodyart could benefit from locally produced, organic, healthy food.
 And so the idea of Knoydart Farm was born.

 Why are we doing this?